talsma-ict/context-propagation/docs/README.md

 have a noticable impact to the context management itself.

 ### Dropwizard metrics
-If your project happens to be using [dropwizard metrics](https://metrics.dropwizard.io/), adding the [context propagation metrics] module to your classpath will automatically configure various timers in the default metric registry of your application.
+If your project happens to use [dropwizard metrics](https://metrics.dropwizard.io/), adding the [context propagation metrics] module to your classpath will automatically configure various timers in the default metric registry of your application.